-Wandering around the mall you will come across several art exhibits including sculptures, paintings and more created by both Thai & International artists.
-Regular art installations are planned.
+Wandering around Iconsiam you will come across several art exhibits including sculptures, paintings and more created by both Thai & International artists.
+There will be regular art installations.

-The 6th-floor features Alangkarn, a large dining zone containing cafes, and Thai, Chinese, Japanese, Indian & French restaurants.
+The sixth-floor features Alangkarn, a large dining zone containing cafe’s, and Thai, Chinese, Japanese, Indian & French restaurants.
 The zone concept is a “rice” theme featuring decor influenced by Thai agriculture.
-There is a Skyview zone & a terrace bar overlooking the river.
+There is a Sky view zone & a terrace bar overlooking the river.

 In front of Icon at the riverside is the River Park.
 It has a green area with seating and great views of the river.
 It’s also an event space and features a dancing fountain, the longest in the ASEAN region.
 On the 3rd floor is a terrace garden with great views of the river, seating and a few sculptures.

-On the river is an old Chinese Junk, the Srimahasamut (the glory of the sea) which has been converted into a floating museum featuring an exhibition on the ship and Thonburi’s history as an International shipping port.
-The museum details life as a ship hand, the kind of products that were traded, shipping routes, the history of King Taksin the Great and how as King he oversaw Siam’s development and expansion as a trading nation.
+On the river is an old Chinese Junk, the Srimahasamut (the glory of the sea) which is a floating museum featuring an exhibition on the ship and Thonburi’s history as an international shipping port.
+The museum details life as a ship hand, and the kind of products traded, shipping routes, the history of King Taksin the Great and how as King he oversaw Siam’s development and expansion as a trading nation.

 The ship itself features original & replica decor and equipment of the era.
-The tour starts with a short video presentation before proceeding through a tour of the ship’s rooms to view the exhibitions which are complemented by multimedia displays.
+The tour starts with a short video presentation before proceeding through a tour of the ship’s rooms to view the exhibitions which use multimedia displays.
 The main deck also features a restaurant and coffee shop serving traditional Thai food and beverages.

-Tours are free and depart from the information desk near Jumbo seafood.
+Tours are free and leave from the information desk near Jumbo seafood.
 You must register and receive a pass first.
 Tours start at 11.40 and run every 20 minutes until 19.40.
 The tour takes 35 minutes.
-The museum is open for a limited time until the 13th January.
+The museum is open for a limited time until the 13th of January.

 Tourists can get a free Tourist Discount Card on the production of your passport.
 It entitles you to discounts of between 5 & 30% at participating outlets as well as a 6% VAT refund.
 Ask in the store for the discount rate.

 The Tourist Card & Gift Card can be obtained from the customer service desk opposite 7-11 on the ground floor.
 There is a tourist center on the fourth floor of Takashimaya offering baggage storage, tourist information, baby carts, and wheelchairs.
-Free WIFI is available.
+Free WiFi is available.
 Access is for two hours.
 You will need to get a password from the information counter on the ground floor.
-Photography is encouraged, good areas for taking photos are marked by golden circular signs throughout the mall.
+Photography is permitted, good areas for taking photos have golden circular icons throughout the mall.